adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

         - The controller implementation converts the external API model to the internal DTO model, which is used to invoke the application service.
 (We do **not** want the external API model bleeding in to the Domain layer.)
         - The application service implementation is injected in to the REST controller.
 (No inversion of control here).
+        - The REST API is configured on port 818x.
+      #### `xxxx-swagger`
+        - Auto-generates a Swagger UI that delegates to the `xxxx-rest-controller` microservice.
+        - The Swagger UI is a pure client-side Javascript application, that is served by its own Spring Application.
+        - For more information see [REST_API.md](REST_API.md#swagger-ui)

 ### `xxxx-infrastructure`

 - Provides the implementations for all Input and Output Ports except for the REST API, which is provided by the `xxxx-application` submodule.
 - Implementations are injected into the Domain Application-Service layer using Spring IOC.
 - By definition, implementations are specific to and specialised for the backend applications that they integrate, e.g. PostgreSQL and Kafka.
 The abstract, implementation-agnostic interfaces are defined by the Input and Output Ports.
   #### `xxxx-data-access`
     - Contains the database schema definition and integration code.
     - Provides the Output Port adapters for the Repository interfaces that are defined in the `xxxx-application-service` submodule, and are injected there, into the application service implementation (IOC).
     - In this implementation, Entities are defined using JPA annotations.
     - Mapping is done between the JPA Entity and the Domain Entity Models using Mapstruct.
 We don't want to bleed the details of the JPA integration in to the Domain Core.
     - Integration is handled by Spring-Data via `JpaRepository`.
     - Database initialisation and migration is done using Liquibase.
   #### `xxxx-messaging`
     - Implements Kafka Message Listeners which delegate to the Listeners that are implemented in the `xxxx-application-service` submodule.
     - Implements Kafka Message Publishers, which implement the Publisher interface that is defined in the `xxxx-application-service` submodule, and are injected there, into the listener and application service implementations (IOC).

 ### `xxxx-container`

 - Integrates all the above submodules together in a `@SpringBootApplication`.

 ## Submodules